GreptimeTeam/docs/docs/user-guide/manage-data/data-index.md

+---
+keywords: [index, inverted index, skipping index, fulltext index, query performance]
+description: Learn about different types of indexes in GreptimeDB, including inverted index, skipping index, and fulltext index, and how to use them effectively to optimize query performance.
+---

 # Data Index

 GreptimeDB provides various indexing mechanisms to accelerate query performance.
 Indexes are essential database structures that help optimize data retrieval operations by creating efficient lookup paths to specific data.